ataylor89/rsa/README.md

 That's a good question -- it's a question that I have to research.

 In general, the most secure encryption algorithm is a composite encryption algorithm... an encryption algorithm composed of multiple encryption algorithms.

+## A philosophical question

+There is a really interesting question in philosophy... is the RSA encryption algorithm secure?

+Well, if we have access to a supercomputer, then we can often crack an RSA encryption algorithm.

+But what if the prime numbers p and q are unimaginably large?

+What if p and q are so large, they are unfathomably large?

+Then n is unfathomably large, and it is extremely difficult to derive d knowing n and e.

+So it is a really interesting question in philosophy... is the RSA encryption algorithm secure?

+We can actually choose prime numbers p and q that are so large... they don't even fit on your hard drive.

+Then it is really difficult to crack the code.